system-f/fp-course/README.markdown

    prompt, issue the command `:reload`.
 This will compile your solution and reload it in the GHC interpreter.
 You may use `:r` for short.

+#### Getting started using `stack` from FP Complete

+`Stack` is a tool designed to make building Haskell projects easier and safer.
+If you have not installed GHC before, `stack` can make getting up and running with Haskell much easier - it takes care of installing GHC and everything else your project needs for you, and uses FP Complete's LTS Haskell releases so that you can be sure that package version numbers won't change, leading to reproducable builds.

+1. Install `stack` following the instructions [here](https://github.com/commercialhaskell/stack/wiki/Downloads)

+2. Change to the directory containing this document.

+3. Run `stack setup` - this will download GHC and install it for you

+4. Run `stack build` to build all the modules in the course.

+5. run `stack ghci` to run ghci, and follow [steps 3-5 above](#getting-started), but using `stack ghci` instead of `ghci`.

 ### Tips after having started

 1. Some questions take a particular form.
 These are called *WTF questions*.
 WTF